-Pupils are placed on the RON at this level after assessment and consultation between the SENCO and Class Teacher when it is established that they have a significant learning difficulty and need provision that is additional and different.
+Pupils are placed on the RON at this level after assessment and consultation between the SENCO and Class teacher when it is established that they have a significant learning difficulty and need provision that is additional and different.

-At this point, parents/carers are informed of the decision and the School continues to work in partnership with them, listening to their views and those of the pupil, and involving them proactively in planning and decision-making.

-This takes the form of a termly 'Assess-Plan-Do-Review Cycle.'
+At this point, parents/carers will be consulted and only on their consent will the child be placed officially onto the RON.
+The School will continue to work in partnership with them, listening the their views and those of the pupil, and involving them proactively in planning and decision making.
+This will take the form of a termly 'Assess- Plan-Do -Review Cycle.'
+We now have a new cumulative plan for this.